 - Fan Speed: Auto – with a more aggressive fan curve, see below…

-I had been warned by a kind comment on my last post that whilst my GPU’s core clock temp might be low, the overclocked VRAM temp might be extremely high and limiting the performance of the card.
+A more aggressive fan curve to cool VRAM I had been warned by a kind comment on my last post that whilst my GPU’s core clock temp might be low, the overclocked VRAM temp might be extremely high and limiting the performance of the card.
 What’s more it would not be conducive to a long living graphics card.

 I use my profiles in MSI Afterburner to switch back to stock settings when I want to play some video games – I am not a dedicated miner.
 So killing my card prematurely is not something I want to proceed in doing.
 I have chose to keep my fan on auto, to spare my ears, but applied a more aggressive fan curve to help keep the card temps down.